stfc/lfric_core/documentation/testing.rst

 To run on Cray you need to specify the target explicitly using ``rose stem --group=nightly --opt-conf-key=meto-xc40``.

+If the optional configuration key ``meto-mail-list`` is used then the LFRic mailing list will be sent a message for each failing task in the test suite.
+This option is intended for use by timed runs of the suite only.
+If you want to be sent e-mails while running the suite interactively be careful.
+You probably don't want to send them to the developer mailing list.

 If you want to run the nightly tests as a "Cron" job the following ``crontab`` should give you some pointers::